LasaleFamine/casper-base/README.md

 ### Install

+You can simply install via NPM, but the `require` will be a little bigger cause you will run it with *CasperJs* and not with *NodeJs*.

+    npm install LasaleFamine/casper-base

-Clone the repo if you want start from here:
+Or clone the repo if you want start from here:

     git clone https://github.com/LasaleFamine/casper-base.git